1 Environmental Social Science

 3. Krugman, P., Obstfeld, M., and Melitz, M. (2018).
 International finance: Theory and policy.
 Boston: Pearson Education.

-Section 1: Economics of Energy
+Section 1: Foundations of Human Geography

-• Lecture 3: Energy markets, prices, and efficiency
+• Lecture 3: Global inequality and development

-• Lecture 5: Energy and economic growth
+• Lecture 5: Political geography: States and geopolitics

-• Lecture 8: Externalities and policy instruments
+• Lecture 8: Environmental geography: Resources and sustainability

 Textbooks: